trigaten/Native-Plant-Garden/README.md

 # Native-Plant-Gardens
-A Google sheet API driven site that displays native plant information from around the Friends School campus.
+A Google Sheets API driven site that displays native plant information from around the Friends School campus.

+## More info:
+This uses the Google Sheets API, but you won't need to write code using it as I have already written methods that do such

 ## Features that should be added:
   * Better displays - just all around website needs to be beautified